 Once you’ve added all those extra textures and layers, be sure to make them look like one cohesive piece.
 The best way to do that is by using Canva’s filters tool.

-Filters change the color and tone of the image; they can brighten an image or make it duller, and can even put a color overlay over something and change it entirely.
-If you’re using image elements from multiple sources, one element might be way brighter than the others.
+If you’re using image elements from multiple sources, one element might be brighter tones than the others.
 That can throw off the entire page, since it’ll stand out too much.
-Also, a background shouldn’t overwhelm the rest of the piece, which can happen if the background ephemera is too bright.
+Also, a background page shouldn’t overwhelm the rest of the piece, which can happen if the background ephemera is too bright.

 If you use a filter to adjust the color tones of your background, you can fix both problems at once.